katyalkrrish/hangman/README.md

 # Instructions
-You have to guess the word the hint will be given to you You can try untill hangman is complete
+You have to guess the word the hint will be given to you You can try untill hangman is completed
 Once hangman is complete you will lose.

 # Additional features